Badr-MSB/Verilog-IPs/notes.md

 co-processors : is a specialized processing unit that works alongside a main CPU to handle specific types of computations more efficiently than the general-purpose CPU (FPU ...).
 RISC-V allows custom co-processors via its Custom Extension (Zc) feature.

-caching masters : masters that have caches.
+caching masters : masters that has caches.

 non-caching masters : masters without caches.